potibm/kasseapparat/doc/manual.md

 (In case you already added a guestlist or would like to add a person to an existing guestlist, you may skip this part)

 Please, create a guestlist for you.
-It would be just great to follow the naming scheme like "Guestlist [yourname]".
+It is recommended to follow a naming scheme such as "Guestlist [yourname]".

 Click on "Guestlist > Lists".
 Click on "+ CREATE" in the action bar.